weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ###Viewing the RabbitMQ and MondoDB Containers in Scope

-Go back to Weave Scope in your browser to visualize and view metrics on the recently deployed services.
-As you can see the Mongo database, and RabbitMQ are standing by and waiting for instructions.
-They are not connected yet because we haven't yet deployed Eureka (the User Management Service) or the Restful Services.
+Go back to Weave Scope in your browser to visualize and view metrics about the recently deployed services.
+As you can see, the Mongo database, and RabbitMQ are standing by and waiting for instructions.
+They are not connected yet because the Eureka (the User Management Service) or the Restful Services have not yet been deployed.

 Click on the RabbitMQ container to view its metrics: